apache/predictionio/data/README.md

 ## Data Collection API

-Please refer to the documentation site.
-(TODO: add link)
+Please refer to the documentation site - [Collecting Data through Event API](http://docs.prediction.io/datacollection/eventapi/).

 ## For Development Use only: